firasguendouz/Content-Player/README.md

 A: Yes, you can save your playlist by clicking the "Save Playlist" button and choosing a location to save the playlist file.
 To load a saved playlist, click the "Load Playlist" button and browse for the playlist file you want to load.

-If you have any other questions or need further assistance, please contact our support team.
+If you have any other questions or need further assistance, please contact me @Guen12003.

 ---